douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Variables/README.md

   - Booleans: True or False values (e.g., True, False)

 - **Dynamic Typing**: In languages like Python, you do not need to declare the type of a variable explicitly.
 The interpreter determines the type based on the value assigned.

+## Comments:

+Comments in Python are used to explain code, making it easier to understand for yourself and others.
+They are ignored by the Python interpreter, meaning they do not affect the execution of the program.
+Here’s a detailed overview of how to use comments in Python:
+- **Types of Comments in Python**:
+1. Single-Line Comments: Single-line comments start with a hash mark (#).
+2. Multi-Line Comments: You can use multiple single-line comments or triple quotes (""" or ''') to create a comment that spans multiple lines.

+## Python Data Types in main.py

+This document describes various data types used in the `main.py` file, along with the comments added in the code.